-The State of Utah has experienced an increase in traffic fatalities each of the past four years.
-Serious injuries, however, were lower in 2016 than in 2015.
-We are hopeful that our efforts to prioritize safety projects that have the greatest potential to reduce severe crashes will result in a resumption of past long-term downward trends in both fatalities and serious injuries.
+From 2013-2016, the State of Utah experienced an increase in traffic fatalities each year.
+2017 marked a return to our past long-term downward trends in fatalities.
+We are hopeful that our efforts to prioritize safety projects with the greatest potential to reduce fatalities will continue to reduce both fatalities and serious injuries in the years to come.
 We continue to use both crash analysis and systemic modeling to identify the projects most likely to reduce fatalities and serious injuries.